-Lolaa - American PitBull Terrier For Adoption in Guilford County, North Carolina
+Lolaa - Female 4-Year-Old American PitBull Terrier for Adoption in Guilford County, NC

 American PitBull Terrier